What was your last serious trial? What did you learn from it? Is there a way to appreciate the value of a trial by fire?

 If you are coping with a chronic or mental illness, you may feel that your struggles lead one right into the next.
 Even if that’s true, is there anything positive to be gained from trials?

 This week we’re going to see what we can learn from the Jack Pine tree.
 For this tree, fire is a necessity.
 It might just be that at some point, a fire was equally important in your life.

 “Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved.”

 The Voice of Speaking Bipolar

-Welcome to another Monday Motivation post.
-If this is your first week, let me tell you a little about myself.
+Welcome Speaking Bipolar.
+If you’re new here, let me tell you a little about myself.
 My name is Scott, and I am the voice of Speaking Bipolar.

 I have to be the voice on here because I’m a terrible singer, and Adam Levine and Blake Shelton would never turn around for me.

 Sorry, I’m getting a little off topic.
 Not uncommon for me.

 As I write this post, I am almost 18 months into blogging.
 As such, I feel like I’m just now figuring out the basics.
 The main reason this blog was started was to offer validation and encouragement to others and help to get conversations about mental illness started.

 Chronic and mental illness are part of my life every day.
 I’ve been blessed to have both Bipolar Disorder and Familial Mediterranean Fever.
 They indeed have been two of my fire-trials, but both have in their own way made me a better person.